• Skip to main content

 Why is my Bhindi sticky?

 Bhindi gets slimy in presence of water.
-So dry your bhindi complete before chopping.
-For nonsticky bhindi dry roast or stir fry bhindi until partially cooked before using in any recipe.
+So dry your bhindi completely before chopping.
+For nonsticky bhindi dry roast or stir fry bhindi until partially cooked before using it in any recipe.

 Can we wash Bhindi after cutting?